-If you’re looking for a simple and powerful way to encrypt everything from system drives to backup discs to everything in between, TrueCrypt is an open-source tool that will help you lock up your files.
+If you’re looking for a simple and powerful way to encrypt everything from system drives to backup discs to everything in between, VeraCrypt is an open-source tool that will help you lock up your files.
 Read on as we show you how to get started.

-For this tutorial you’ll only need a few simple things:
+For this tutorial, you’ll only need a few simple things:

-- A free copy of TrueCrypt.
+- A free copy of VeraCrypt.

 - Administrative access to a computer.

-The initial installation of TrueCrypt is very straight forward.
-Run the installation application, accept the user agreement, and then select Install.
-(The extract option is of interest to those who wish to extract a semi-portable version of TrueCrypt; we will not be covering that method in this beginner’s guide.)
-You’ll be given a battery of options like “Install for all users” and “Associate .tc file extension with TrueCrypt”.
+Download and install VeraCrypt as you would any other application.
+Just double-click the EXE file, follow the instructions in the wizard, and select the “Install” option (The extract option is of interest to those who wish to extract a semi-portable version of VeraCrypt; we will not be covering that method in this beginner’s guide.)
+You’ll also be given a battery of options like “Install for all users” and “Associate .hc file extension with VeraCrypt”.
 We left all of them checked for the sake of convenience.

-Click on the “Create Volume” button.
+The very first thing you’ll need to do is create a volume, so click on the “Create Volume” button.
 This will launch the Volume Creation Wizard and prompt you to choose one of the follow volume types:

 Next, the Wizard will ask you if you want the create a Standard or a Hidden volume.
 Again, for the sake of simplicity, we’re going to skip messing around with Hidden Volumes at this point.
 This is no way lowers the encryption level or security of the volume we’re creating as a Hidden Volume is simply a method of obfuscating the location of the encrypted volume.

 Next, you’ll need to pick a name and location for your volume.
 The only important parameter here is that your host drive have enough space for the volume you with to create (i.e. if you want a 100GB encrypted volume you’d better have a drive with 100GB of free space).
 We’re going to throw our encrypted volume on a secondary data drive in our desktop Windows machine.